jchen8509/hpoi_scrape/README.md

-# This program allows a discord bot to fetch figure updates from the Hpoi site
+This program allows a discord bot to fetch figure updates from the Hpoi site.